MattB543/matt-gpt-slack-app/README.md

 - Check `MATT_GPT_API_URL` points to the correct endpoint
 - Ensure the API is running and accessible
 - Verify your bearer token has proper permissions

+**"Your URL didn't respond with the value of the challenge parameter" error:**
+- Your Request URL must end with `/slack/events` (not `/slack`)
+- Ensure your server is running and publicly accessible
+- The correct URL format is: `https://your-domain.com/slack/events`
+- Slack Bolt automatically handles the challenge verification

 **Authentication errors:**
 - Verify bot token starts with `xoxb-`